BoothGroup/Vayesta/docs/source/quickstart/ewf.rst

         for atom in range(mol.natm):
             f.add_atomic_fragment(atom)

-Other fragmentations schemes can still be used, but have to be specified manually.
+Other :ref:`fragmentations schemes <fragments>` can still be used, but have to be specified manually.

 Cubic Boron Nitride (cBN)